 For most small employers, this is the last step in the recruitment process; if you are successful, you will be offered the job.
 With large employers, you will usually have to attend an assessment centre.

 It is impossible to predict exactly what you will be asked by a specific employer but there are some key areas on which employers’ questions usually focus.

 Most employers use competency-based questions to explore how well you match the job requirements.
-You can find more information on how to select suitable examples from your experience and how to structure your answers in the "What will they ask?" section on our Application Forms and Personal Statements page and in our guide to Creating STARR Examples.
+You can find more information on how to select suitable examples from your experience and how to structure your answers in the "What will they ask?" section on our Application Forms page and in our guide to Creating STARR Examples.